tilburgsciencehub/website/content/topics/Analyze/causal-inference/rdd/continuity-approach.md

 {{% summary %}}
 The local polynomial approach in sharp regression discontinuity design (SRD) offers a robust estimation method by focusing on observations around the cutoff, minimizing overfitting issues.
 The careful selection of the kernel function, polynomial order, and bandwidth is crucial for accurate estimation and reliable results.

-The local randomization approach can be seen as an extension of this contuinity-based approach and is discussed in [this building block](/local/randomization).
+The local randomization approach can be seen as an extension of this contuinity-based approach and is discussed in [this topic](/local/randomization).

 {{% /summary %}}